Academics

 • Science

-Second grade students learn scientific skills and develop scientific attitudes through a study of organisms and their habitats.
-At the start of the semester, students visit Black Rock Forest to research and experience the forest habitat, then draw comparisons to city environs back at home.
-We then focus in on the world of birds, and students learn to be close observers, ask questions, and use their observations to develop scientific ideas.
-Student scientists study nests, adaptations, and bird behavior.
-A special treat will be learning about birds of prey to strengthen an understanding of food chains.
-An important focus of second grade is communicating ideas; throughout the unit each student maintains a scientific folder where ideas, observations, scientific thinking, and questions are recorded.
+Second grade Science focuses on learning scientific skills and developing scientific attitudes as students learn to think like a scientist through a study of organisms and their habitats.
+At the start of the semester, students visit Black Rock Forest Consortium where they research and experience the forest habitat to then draw comparisons to city environs back at home.
+We then focus on the world of birds and students learn to be close observers, ask questions and use their observations to develop scientific ideas.
+Student scientists study nests, adaptations and bird behavior.
+A special treat is learning about birds of prey and dissecting an owl pellet to strengthen an understanding of food chains.
+An important focus in second grade Science is communicating scientific ideas: throughout the unit each student maintains a scientific folder where ideas, observations, scientific thinking and questions are recorded.

 • Social Emotional Learning

-In the first half of second grade, social emotional learning skills are integrated into the study of Community.
-Children learn how people express their identities and their feelings and begin to appreciate the many ways in which diversity strengthens a group.
+In the first half of second grade, Social Emotional Learning skills are integrated into the study of Community.
+Students learn how people express their identities and their feelings and begin to appreciate the many ways in which diversity strengthens a group.
 They also become aware that people can express the same feelings in different ways and that others may have perspectives that differ from their own.
-Working in the whole class and in small groups, children develop empathy and learn to resolve conflict through negotiation and compromise.
+Working in the whole class and in small groups, students develop empathy and learn to resolve conflict through negotiation and compromise.
 They learn to assertively express strong feelings, and become increasingly comfortable taking academic risks and persevering through challenges.
 They are increasingly independent in completing their work, and they take responsibility for their actions so that the community can function effectively.
-Finally, as part of their understanding of community, children develop an understanding of bullying and bystander behavior, and learn how to be an ally, standing up for themselves and for others.
+Finally, as part of their understanding of community, students develop an understanding of applying conflict resolution strategies, self-advocacy skills, bullying and bystander behavior and learn how to be an ally, standing up for themselves and for others.

 • Social Studies